COVID-19: My story

-I actually learned about this novel virus before most of the world.
-In beginning of January, my SO’s friend traveled to Wuhan for a business trip.
-I told him jokingly to watch out, since its known that many novel illnesses come from Asia, and antibiotic resistance there is growing.
-He sent us pictures of electrical stations, tables full of noodles and bokchoi and then, by the end of his 2 week trip told us that something odd was happening in Wuhan: there was a new mysterious disease and the goverment locked down the city for a quarantine.
-Apparently some man from a wetmarket got sick and died from it, but not much was known about it otherwise.
+By some odd coincidence, I happened to learn about this novel virus before most of humanity (lucky me!).
+At the beginning of January, my SO’s friend traveled to Wuhan for a business trip.
+I joked that he should watch out, since it’s known that many novel illnesses originate in China, and antibiotic resistance there is growing.
+He sent us pictures of electrical stations, tables full of noodles and bokchoi and then, by the end of his two week trip, he told us that something odd is happening in Wuhan: there’s a new mystery disease and the goverment locked down the entire city for a quarantine.
+Apparently some man from a wetmarket got sick and died from it, but not much otherwise was known about it yet.
 My SO’s friend managed to leave in time.

-So, first week of march.
-The way it started for me was a bit weird: earache.
-The entire first week I had a whoosing sound in my aching, clicking ears.
-I honestly thought it was some sort of tinnitus, and even prowled seemingly all the self-help forums, fearing that i got some kind of new dangerous health issue.
-The official name is “Pulsatile Tinnitus”: it sounds like a washing machine inside your head.
+So, first week of March.
+I got a weird ear ache.
+That entire week I had a whooshing sound in my ears that were aching and clicking.
+I thought it was some sort of tinnitus, and even prowled the self-help forums, fearing that I got some kind of new dangerous health issue.
+The official name for this symptom is “Pulsatile Tinnitus”.
+Basicallym, it sounds like a washing machine is spinning in your head.
 I read that it can happen if you have a “eustachian tube dysfunction”, which in itself can be caused by many different things, including respiratory infections.
 Anyway, at this stage I was worried that something was wrong with my arteries, since Pulsatile Tinnitus is a rare condition and often signals a problem with circulatory system.

 I recovered by week 6.
 I still coughed a bit, and my lungs were super sensitive.
 If there was something in the air, dust, perfume or other irritant, it would trigger a coughing fit – in fact this still happens, 2 months later.
 I also still had trouble with fast paced walking, but that passed soon enough.

 My partner had zero symptoms the entire time.
 Based on the recent testing, we know that a very small percentage of Danish population have had Covid so far – between 1 and 2 %.
-I always wished to be a one percenter (as in MC club) – just not in this way.
+I’ve always wished to be a one percenter (as in MC club) – just not in this way.